Latias94/Lovely-AIP/README.md

   redisPwd: process.env.REDIS_PWD,
 };
 ```

+If you are using mail service rather than QQ, like Gmail or Hotmail, you should change the service name in server/utils/mailer.js Line 15.
+For more supported well-known services can be found in [Nodemailer](https://nodemailer.com/smtp/well-known/).

 ## Lovely-AIP's Code Style Guide

 For both React.js and Express.js We decided to follow [Airbnb's JavaScript Code Style](https://github.com/airbnb/javascript).